open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 1. When trying to access http://localhost:3100 you may experience an error such as the following: "no_db_found".
 A simple solution will be using ```vagrant halt prod``` ```vagrant destroy prod``` to delete the current machine, then try ```vagrant up prod``` to rebuild it.

 2. If you accidentally delete your Planet admin account, creating a new learner account on the login page will cause problems in later steps.
 The best way to solve this problem is to start over and create a new community using `vagrant destroy prod` and then `vagrant up prod` in `planet` folder.
-If this command does not work, you need to delete ` planet` folder and start from scrach.
+If the above commands do not work, you need to delete ` planet` folder and start from scratch.
 Execute `vagrant destroy prod` in `planet` folder then go to `OLE` folder by `cd ..` Then, delete `planet` folder in any manner.
 Finally, execute the below commands
 ```